 Thus, an equity share in a non-resident company will be a "qualifying share" only if it is listed on an exchange in South Africa.
-Examples of non-resident companies whose shares are listed on the JSE and thus comprise "qualifying shares" include Anglo American plc, BHP Billiton plc, Investec plc, Old Mutual plc and SABMiller plc.
+Examples of non-resident companies whose shares are listed on the JSE and thus comprise "qualifying shares" include Anglo American plc, BHP Billiton plc, British American Tobacco plc, Investec plc, Old Mutual plc and SABMiller plc.